whoisbenli/whoisbenli.github.io/codereview.md

 Each logical module - e.g. class, should have a brief description of what service it provides, what it does, and perhaps point to a larger document that describes how it fits in the big picture.

+Methods and properties should have short blurbs, and describe any mutations to the instance state, or if it does any I/O.

 Include comments for anything that may not be immediately obvious to the reader of the code, for example:

 - Where the logic is complex